 - Restaurants that experience seasonal highs and lows: ZoomShift earned a spot in our best restaurant scheduling software based on our evaluation.
-Its tools and ease of use make it a good match for restaurants that have predictable busy and very slow/closed periods but also for those that have high turnover.
+It lets you place a plan on hold during off-peak season, making it a good match for restaurants that have predictable busy and very slow/closed periods.

-- Agricultural, construction, tourist industries: Not every business has a stable labor force.
-ZoomShift accommodates seasonal highs and lows by not charging for inactive employees and letting you put the software on hold for a time without charge while retaining the information.
+- Agricultural, construction, and tourist industries: Not every business has a stable labor force.
+ZoomShift accommodates staffing highs and lows by not charging for inactive employees and letting you put the software on hold for a time without charge while retaining the information.